JonJWong/JWong-Eats/README.md

 - Images sourced from UberEats, Red Lobster, Olive Garden are property of their respective companies.

-[^1]: Since there did not seem to be a consistent API to scrape menus and menu items from restaurants, all the menu and item seeding was done manually, which resulted in a more limited selection (20 restaurants, 10 items each).
+[^1]: Since there did not seem to be a consistent API to scrape menus and menu items from restaurants, all the menu and item seeding was done manually, which resulted in a limited selection (20 restaurants, 10 items each).

 [^2]: Bunny Cafe is an imaginary restaurant based on my household, and our bunny, Kuro!